rbouckaert/BREATH/doc/tutorial/README.md

 * prefix (String): prefix of infectorOf entry, e.g., infectorOf (optional, default: infectorOf)
 * threshold (Double): probability threshold below which edges will be ignored. (optional, default: 0.1)
 * partition (String): name of the partition appended to `blockcount, blockend and blockstart` (optional)
-* suppressSingleton (Boolean): do not show taxa that are not connected to any otehr taxa (optional, default: true)
+* suppressSingleton (Boolean): do not show taxa that are not connected to any other taxa (optional, default: true)
 * colourByAge (Boolean): colour nodes in output by node age.
 All blacks if false (default true)
 * widthByPosterior  (Boolean), draw line between nodes with widths proportional to posterior support (default true)
 * saturation (Float): saturation used when colouring nodes. (optional, default: 0.7)